SrLicht/SCP-069/README.md

 # ☣️SCP-069 ☣️
+Any problems or suggestions can be made at https://github.com/SrLicht/SCP-069/issues. if you make a suggestion remember to use the suggestion label

 ### ❓What does it do?❓
 The SCP-069 is a new and playable SCP, which adds the feeling that gave the SPY in TF1 in the first place and that is the fear of your own team, the SCP-069 can steal the Name and form of its victim, adding interesting scenarios in SCPSL.Victims can see the real name and a tag "(SCP-069)" when they are spectators.